paristimemachine/ptm4qgis-topomine/README.md

 ## Documentation

-Documentation (in French only for now) is available at <https://doc.ptm.huma-num.fr/topomine/>.
+Documentation is available (currently in French only) at <https://doc.ptm.huma-num.fr/topomine/>.

-Topomine is described in detail in this [article](https://shs.hal.science/halshs-03931476).
+For a detailed description of Topomine, please refer to this [article](https://shs.hal.science/halshs-03931476).

 ## License